curler7/user-bundle/README.md

 The Curler7UserBundle is a Symfony bundle handle user management for API Platform.

+### To Do:
+- Config serialization group - permission set by parameter
+- Config resource by merge files
+- Entity all getter / setter over traits
+- Need canonical properties?

 ### Features include:
 - Users stored in database or on custom way
 - Registration support, with optional email confirmation